 That’s right.
-Because I might have been a sun-worshipper.
-The kind that really bows down and sacrifices lifeblood.
-I get why the ancients worshiped that created thing.
-I’m sympathetic.
+Because this Wisconsin country girl might also have worshipped the sun.
+I get why the ancients worshiped that spectacular created thing.

 Patrick’s Confession #60

 That’s it.
-That’s Patrician connection this year.
-A tribute to one saint, for all the saints.
+That’s the Patrician connection this year.
+It’s my tribute to one saint, for all the saints.
 We feebly stumble, they in glory shine.

 Arise in the brilliance of the sun.

 Patrick was a man of one book, living for one King.
-So when he was pricked, and pricked he was aplenty by his critics, he bled bibline.
-He knew 1 John 2:17, that, The world is and its desires are passing away, but whoever does the will of God abides forever.
+He knew.
+The world is and its desires are passing away, but whoever does the will of God abides forever (1 John 2:17).